devcbc/devcbc/README.md

 ### Hello! i'am Cauã Barcelos 👋

-Ambitious, proud and leader.
+Ambitious, curious and leader.
 These are characteristics that define me, fond about the unknown and the challenges that surround me.

 ## Technologies i use in my day!